sayansinha5/book-shelf-manager/README.md

 - A Total ES based Test project.

 ### How to start?
-- Step 1: Download the File
+- Step 1: Download the Files.
 - Step 2: Open <b>index.html</b> on a browser.

 ### All Done!